How have resolutions been used by NCTE in the past?

 The Committee on Resolutions reviews and edits submissions and makes the final decisions about which resolutions will be considered by members attending the Annual Business Meeting.
 Criteria for those decisions include the resolution’s consistency with the NCTE Constitution and NCTE’s stated purposes and goals and the existence of previous resolutions on a topic.

-At Open Hearings Friday morning of the Convention, copies of the resolutions drafts will be available for review.
+At Open Hearings scheduled near the Convention, copies of the resolutions drafts will be available for review.
 NCTE members may offer opinions about proposed resolutions.
 The Committee hears commentary and suggestions about the resolutions drafts, makes final wording adjustments, and presents the drafts to those attending the Annual Business Meeting.
-Final discussion and voting will take place during the Annual Business Meeting Friday afternoon, 5:00-6:30 p.m.
+Final discussion and voting will take place during the Annual Business Meeting, November 3, 2021, 6:30–8:00 p.m.
+ET.
 Resolutions approved by a majority of the members present will be sent to the entire membership for ratification.

 When Do Members Vote on the Resolutions?